-- Students must maintain a cumulative grade point average (GPA) of at least 3.25 (3.20 for Computer Science) for the duration of their programs to remain in good academic standing.
-If the cumulative GPA falls below 3.25 (3.20 for Computer Science) the student will automatically be placed on academic probation.
+- .
+Students must maintain a cumulative grade point average (GPA) of at least 3.20 for the duration of their programs to remain in good academic standing.
+If the cumulative GPA falls below 3.20 the student will automatically be placed on academic probation.
 (Academic probation may adversely affect financial aid.)
-If the cumulative GPA is not raised to 3.25 (3.20 for Computer Science) within two terms the student will be dismissed from the program.
-Upon achieving a cumulative GPA of 3.25 (3.20 for Computer Science), the student will be removed from academic probation.
-If the cumulative GPA could not be raised to 3.25 within the requiredperiod the student will be subject to dismissal.
-Students who do not have a cumulative GPA of 3.25 (3.20 for Computer Science) at the end of their course work will not be eligible to enter doctoral candidacy or register for dissertation. - Students with four withdrawals will be subject to dismissal. - .
+If the cumulative GPA is not raised to 3.20 within two terms the student will be dismissed from the program.
+Upon achieving a cumulative GPA of 3.20, the student will be removed from academic probation.
+If the cumulative GPA of 3.20, the student will be removed from academic probation.
+If the cumulative GPA could not be raised to 3.20 within the required period, the student will be subject to dismissal.
+Students who do not have a cumulative GPA of 3.20 at the end of their course work will not be eligible to enter doctoral candidacy or register for dissertation. - .
+Students with four withdrawals will be subject to dismissal. - .
 Students may repeat a doctoral course to replace the earned grade (whether it was passing or failing).
 At most two courses may be repeated.
 Students repeating a course must pay course tuition and fees. - .
 Students may not repeat a master's course taken to fulfill requirements specified on admission to the doctoral program. - .
 Students who receive two failing grades will be subject to dismissal (independent of whether the first F was repeated with a passing grade). - .
 Doctoral courses taken to satisfy prerequisite requirements must be completed with a grade of B or better. - .
 Registered but inactive dissertation students risk losing their advisors/committees, especially if their inactivity has not been coordinated with their advisors. - .
-Students who make sustained unsatisfactory progress toward the completion of a dissertation will be placed on probation, and are subject to dismissal (see the section Evaluation of Research Progress).
+Students who make sustained unsatisfactory progress toward the completion of a dissertation will be placed on probation, and are subject to dismissal (see the section Evaluation of Research Progress). - .

-.
 Doctoral Research courses can be taken a maximum of four times (regardless or NPR or PR grade).
 Students who do not complete their Idea Paper within such timeframe will be subject to dismissal.